TheMattBarnfield/DevOps-Course-Workshop-Module-07-Learners/README.md

 This repository is for learners on Corndel's DevOps apprenticeship.

 You can't merge to the main branch unless you raise a pull request that passes the CI tests.
+Even if you're an admin.

 Before the workshop you should complete all the set-up instructions in [before_you_start.md](./before_you_start.md).